class Tensor(T, S)

 (other : Tensor

-Maps a block across two Tensors
+Maps a block across two Tensors.
+This is more efficient than

-zipping iterators since it iterates both Tensor
+zipping iterators since it iterates both Tensor's in a single

 call, avoiding overhead from tracking multiple iterators.

-The generic type of the returned Tensor
+The generic type of the returned Tensor is inferred from a block

 Arguments#